Businesses are embracing new technology. For example, according to a recent Microsoft survey of 600 British small and medium-size businesses:

 This is where defining your stakeholders becomes important.
 Be consultative and meet with key people in your business units who will be able to tell you how they’re using technology, what their plans are for next year and how IT can support them.

 It’s also important to put a lifespan on your IT strategy.
 Most IT strategies are long-term, but you might want to review and redefine your strategy more frequently.
-Define the key phases – implementation, integration, review, etc – and know when the strategy will activate, and when it will need to be revised.
+Find some good IT strategy examples. define the key phases – implementation, integration, review, etc – and know when the strategy will activate, and when it will need to be revised.

-Having a clearly defined scope, schedule and list of stakeholders will be useful in coming up with a ‘roadmap’ for implementing your strategy.
+Having a clearly defined it strategy plan, scope, schedule and list of stakeholders will be useful in coming up with a ‘roadmap’ for implementing your strategy.

 Review your existing infrastructure